-Linux installation instructions
+Linux

-As there are so many different flavors and distributions of Linux available, installing Node isn't quite straightforward.
+Because there are so many different flavors and distributions of Linux available, installing Node isn't quite as straightforward.
 However, if you're running Linux to begin with, then you are more than aware of this and probably comfortable with a few extra steps.